byronvanstien/Pixie/README.md

 # Pixie
 An open-source Discord bot built for Weebs by Weebs.

-Here's the [invite link](https://discordapp.com/oauth2/authorize?client_id=175319652073734144&scope=bot&permissions=536083519) incase you want to add Pixie to your server
+Here's the [invite link](https://discordapp.com/oauth2/authorize?client_id=175319652073734144&scope=bot&permissions=536083519) incase you want to add Pixie to your server.

 # Current Features
 * Weeb Features